LukaTV939/OpenSteamClient/README.md

 - [ ] UI Animations
   - Does avalonia support this?
 - [ ] VAC support
-  - Basically impossible unless we get a .valvesig from Valve, which is unlikely given the nature of our main exe being the regular dotnet runtime
+  - Basically impossible unless we get a .valvesig from Valve, which is unlikely since valve would have to acknowledge this project existance, which may be a bad thing
 - [ ] ProtonDB integration
 - [ ] Automatic game tweaking
 - [ ] External modding sources (like Nexus for Fallout games, r2modman for Lethal Company, etc)